ChemRacer/DDQC_Demo/index.md

 ## Authors
 The book chapter, webpage, and [GitHub repository](https://github.com/ChemRacer/DDQC_Demo) are maintained by the group of [Dr. Konstantinos Vogiatzis](https://vogiatzis.utk.edu/) at the University of Tennessee, Knoxville.
 The original DDCCSD code was written by Jacob Townsend.
-The DDCCSD example on this website were developed by P. D. Varuna S. Pathirage and the DDCASPT2 example by Grier M. Jones.
+The DDCCSD example on this website was developed by P. D. Varuna S. Pathirage and the DDCASPT2 example by Grier M. Jones.

 ## Contact Information